ManuelPalermo/dev-playground/llm_app/README.md

   - for each query search, first search the web and download the first n pages
   - store the pages with the RAG embeddings database
   - pass additional context from downloaded pages to the LLM
+  - requires a first pass through the LLM to generate a good search test based on the prompt

 - [ ] Support Speech to text to Speech model and support voice input/outputs
   - Change front-end to enable voice/audio inputs